openhab/openhab-addons/bundles/org.openhab.binding.jellyfin/README.md

 ## Discovery

 To discover clients, you must first configure a server (bridge).
+Servers will be discovered automatically, or can be added manually.
 After that, device discovery will detect controllable clients.

 ## Thing Types